tony-redgrave-sss/best-server-ever/README.md

 ## Select Breaks An Infinite Loop
 Go off, queen.
 Maybe ignoring SIGPIPE isn't the best idea people have had in a while.
+Update: It was me.
+I put a return statement in the infinite loop.
+I have fucked up so hard lol.